jundalisay/spblist/content/en/research/yang/lecture/section-35.md

 A closer look reveals that the ’t Hooft-Polyakov monopoles have magnetic charge m 2 2⇡ ⇤co root (g), as required by the Goddard-Nuyts-Olive quantisation (2.80).

-## 2.8.2 The Witten E↵ect
+## 2.8.2 The Witten Effect

 Again We saw in Section 1.2.3 that, in the presence of a ✓ term, a Dirac monopole picks up an electric charge.
-As we now show this phenomenon, known as the Witten e↵ect, also occurs for the ’t Hooft-Polyakov monopole.
+As we now show this phenomenon, known as the Witten effect, also occurs for the ’t Hooft-Polyakov monopole.

 To see this, we simply need to be careful in identifying the electric charge operator in the presence of a monopole.